onap/doc/docs/platform/architecture/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: The ONAP :strong:`vid` project is :strong:`unmaintained`.
-..
-Warning:: The ONAP :strong:'vid' component is no longer part of the ONAP deployment from the London release.
+             As of Release 12 'London' the component is no longer part of the ONAP deployment.

 The Virtual Infrastructure Deployment (VID) application enables users to instantiate infrastructure services from SDC, along with their associated